Spatial ability: Spatial perception

 Spatial perception is defined as the ability to perceive spatial relationships in respect to the orientation of one's body despite distracting information.
 It consists of being able to perceive and visually understand outside spatial information such as features, properties, measurement, shapes, position and motion.
 For example, when one is navigating through a dense forest they are using spatial perception and awareness.
 Another example is when trying to understand the relations and mechanics inside of a car, they are relying on their spatial perception to understand its visual framework.
 Tests that measure spatial perception include the rod and frame test, where subjects must place a rod vertically while viewing a frame orientation of 22 degrees in angle, or the water-level task, where subjects have to draw or identify a horizontal line in a tilted bottle.

 Spatial perception is also very relevant in sports.
 For example, a study found that cricket players who were faster at picking up information from briefly presented visual displays were significantly better batsmen in an actual game.
 A 2015 study published in the Journal of Vision found that soccer players had higher perceptual ability for body kinematics such as processing multitasking crowd scenes which involve pedestrians crossing a street or complex dynamic visual scenes.
 Another study published in the Journal of Human Kinetics on fencing athletes found that achievement level was highly correlated with spatial perceptual skills such as visual discrimination, visual-spatial relationships, visual sequential memory, narrow attentional focus and visual information processing.
-A review published in the journal Neuropsychologia found that spatial perception involves attributing meaning to an object or space, so that their sensory processing is actually part of semantic processing of the incoming visual information.
+A review published in the journal Neuropsychologia found that spatial perception also involves semantic processing and the attribution of meaning to an object.
 The review also found that spatial perception involves the human visual system in the brain and the parietal lobule which is responsible for visuomotor processing and visually goal-directed action.
 Studies have also found that individuals who played first person shooting games had better spatial perceptual skills like faster and more accurate performance in a peripheral and identification task while simultaneously performing a central search.
 Researchers suggested that, in addition to enhancing the ability to divide attention, playing action games significantly enhances perceptual skills like top-down guidance of attention to possible target locations.